 On the rare occasions when using this Type to build a link to a CommonSpot page, be careful to include neither the protocol nor the server specifications, so that your link will work unchanged on the authoring server or on the read-only public servers.
 When typing such an internal relative URL, you may use the "../" prefix to navigate among your sub-subsites, but we suggest that you generally use a URL starting with a slash ("/").
 Please be aware that using this manual entry technique for CommonSpot pages means that the link is not managed by CommonSpot, and therefore will not be updated automatically for you if the destination page is moved to a different location or is renamed, and so would become a broken link if either of those events were to happen.

-Observe that the Insert Link lightbox includes a tab for "Link Window Properties."
-If you select that tab, you will see a check-box for "Open link in a new window"; and if you check it, you will then see a button for "New Window Properties..."
+Observe that the Insert Link lightbox includes a tab for "Link Opening Properties."
+If you select that tab, you will see a radio button for "Open link in a new tab or window"; if that is selected, you will see a check-box for "Always open a new pop-up window"; and if you check it, you will then see a variety of numerical value and check-box properties.
 Test the result, using Preview mode.
 You can, and sometimes should, specify numbers for the location (in pixels down and to the right from the upper-left corner of the screen) and size (in pixels of width and height) for the new window.
-The result of leaving all four numbers blank will usually be more satisfactory than the result of clicking on the "default" button.
+The result of leaving all four numbers blank may well be more satisfactory than the result of accepting the default values.

 All browsers have back buttons, and all screens have a limited area, so in general, opening the link in a new window is a user-hostile behavior.
 You may decide to do it anyway, especially in cases where the link leads to a non-Ohio University site, or to an online process whose directions are in the page you are linking from.